History of Guyana: Linden Forbes Sampson Burnham

 Born in 1923, Forbes Burnham was the sole son in a family that had three children.
 His father was headmaster of Kitty Methodist Primary School, which was located just outside Georgetown.
 As part of the colony's educated class, young Burnham was exposed to political viewpoints at an early age.
 He did exceedingly well in school and went to London to obtain a law degree.
 Although not exposed to childhood poverty as was Jagan, Burnham was acutely aware of racial discrimination.

 The social strata of the urban Afro-Guyanese community of the 1930s and 1940s included a mulatto or "coloured" elite, a black professional middle class, and, at the bottom, the black working class.
 Unemployment in the 1930s was high.
 When war broke out in 1939, many Afro-Guyanese joined the military, hoping to gain new job skills and escape poverty.
 When they returned home from the war, however, jobs were still scarce and discrimination was still a part of life.
+At that time, Guyana had a low gross national product, but mineral resources such as silver, wheat, timber, peanuts, and food processing.